 Don’t Pour Down the Drain

-It can be dangerous to pour liquid waste down the drain, because when a liquid is poured there may occur splashing and aerosolization may occur when a liquid is poured.
+It can be dangerous to pour liquid waste down the drain, because when a liquid is poured there can be splashing and aerosolization may occur when a liquid is poured.
 The employee performing this job may be put at risk of both coming in contact with biological pathogens and spreading them.

 In case of having questions about liquid medical waste disposal?
-Please, contact our experts at GLYCON LLC and we’ll be glad to recommend you which containers to use and which federal and state regulations apply to your facility.
+Please, contact our San Diego medical waste disposal experts.
+At GLYCON LLC, we service all Southern and Central California areas.
+We’ll be glad to recommend you which containers to use and which federal and state regulations apply to your facility.